Terms and conditions

 AQUARIUM SOFTWARE LIMITED TERMS AND CONDITIONS

-Aquarium Software Limited is a company incorporated in England and Wales with registration number 05802151 and whose registered office is at Poplar House, 126a Ashley Road, Hale, Cheshire WA14 2UN (“Aquarium”).
+Aquarium Software Limited is a company incorporated in England and Wales with registration number 05802151 and whose registered office is at Charter House, First Floor, Woodlands Road, Altrincham, WA14 1HF (“Aquarium”).

 This Agreement shall commence on the Commencement Date and shall continue until terminated in accordance with the provisions of Clause 23 (Termination), or for such other term as the Parties may agree in writing.

 Each Party shall nominate a person with sufficient expertise to act as its representative in relation to this Agreement (“Representative”).
 The Aquarium Representative and the Customer Representative shall meet remotely at such times as may be agreed between the parties, but in any event at least quarterly, for the purpose reviewing the Services then provided by Aquarium.